Showcase

 Father-son creators behind Bad Beetle Entertainment

-Q_Tell us more about Star Wars Entrenched
+Tell us more about Star Wars Entrenched.

 It's a fan film that retells Empire Strikes Back from a different perspective.
 It's based on a comic book of the same name.
 As soon as I read it, I knew it would work amazingly in an audio-visual format, so we got to work deciding on the creative direction and our methodology.